Y tu mamá también: Plot

+Noticing tension the next day but still unaware of Julio's confession, Luisa has sex with him to "equalize" the boys' perceived status.
+A jealous Tenoch then reveals that he, too, has had sex with Julio's girlfriend, sparking a quarrel that nearly comes to blows.
+After being shoved away by Julio while trying to intervene, Luisa angrily berates their immaturity and sexual incompetence, dismisses their rivalry as closeted homosexuality, and walks away.
+Shocked by her outburst, they beg her to stay, which she does in exchange for her own set of rules to keep them at bay.

-Driving along the coastal road that evening, they chance upon an isolated beach that is actually called Boca del Cielo.
-Making camp there, they begin to relax and enjoy the ocean, along with the company of a local family.
-After their campsite is ransacked by a herd of pigs, they spend the night in the nearby village, where Luisa makes another phone call to Jano, bidding him an affectionate but final farewell.
+They make camp near the sea and meet a local fishing family who boats them to an isolated beach, coincidentally called Boca del Cielo.
+They relax and enjoy the ocean, but upon their return find their campsite ransacked by a herd of runaway pigs.
+They spend the night in a nearby village, where Luisa makes another phone call to Jano to bid him an affectionate but final farewell.

-That evening, Luisa, Julio, and Tenoch get drunk and joke about their sexual transgressions.
-Julio and Tenoch reveal that they each have frequently had sex with the other's girlfriend.
+Luisa, Julio, and Tenoch get drunk that evening and joke about their sexual histories.
+Julio and Tenoch reveal that they have frequently had sex with each other's girlfriends, not just once as originally confessed.
 Julio adds that he had sex with Tenoch's mother, but it is unclear whether he is serious.
 The three dance together sensually and then retire to their room.
-As Luisa kneels between the boys and stimulates them both, the boys embrace and kiss each other passionately.
+As Luisa kneels and stimulates them both, Julio and Tenoch embrace and kiss each other passionately.

-The next morning, the boys wake up together, naked.
-Tenoch goes outside to vomit, and the boys are eager to return home.
-The narrator explains that their journey back was quiet and uneventful, and that Luisa stayed behind to explore the nearby coves.
-The narrator states that the boys' girlfriends broke up with them, and Tenoch and Julio also stopped hanging out.
+The next morning, the boys wake up naked together.
+They bolt from bed and express a sudden eagerness to return home.
+The narrator explains the subsequent events: the boys' journey back is quiet and uneventful, Luisa stays behind to explore nearby coves, the boys' girlfriends break up with them upon returning from Italy, and the erstwhile best friends stop hanging out.

-A year later, in a chance encounter in Mexico City, Tenoch and Julio have a cup of coffee.
+A year later, after a chance encounter in Mexico City, Julio and Tenoch go for coffee together.
 They awkwardly catch up on each other's lives and news of their mutual friends.
-Tenoch informs Julio that Luisa died of cancer a month after their trip, and that she had been aware of her prognosis during the time they had spent together.
-Tenoch excuses himself because his current girlfriend is waiting for him.
-Before leaving, Tenoch tells Julio he will see him later; however, the narrator reveals that they will never see each other again.
+Tenoch informs Julio that Luisa died of cancer a month after their trip, and that she had been aware of her prognosis during their entire road trip.
+Tenoch finds an excuse to leave, and despite the two agreeing to meet up again, the narrator reveals that this is the last they will see of each other.